 1. Potentially lower returns

-Because of their relative safety, fixed income investments typically earn lower returns than riskier assets like stocks.
+Because of their relative safety, fixed-income investments typically earn lower returns than riskier assets like stocks.
+And that means you may be missing out on the potentially much higher returns from stocks.

-Outside of the current market, think about those wish-you-could-have-invested opportunities.
-For example, rewind to 2002.
-Let’s say you had $2,000.
-Should you invest it in a fixed income product, or should you buy some $22 shares in that online bookstore people are talking about called Amazon?
-That’s one of the challenges with avoiding risk: Those unsure bets can wind up paying off in a much bigger way than a fixed coupon payment.
-But ultimately, the type of investment you choose will depend on your unique circumstances and risk tolerance.
+That’s one of the challenges with avoiding risk.
+Those unsure stock investments can wind up paying off in a much bigger way than a fixed coupon payment.
+But ultimately, the type of investment you choose will depend on your circumstances and risk tolerance.

 2. Interest rate risk